**SAFETY FIRST *** Here's directives from NASA:

 For more info on events: http://nationaleclipse.com/events.html

-*ONLY* during totality may you look at the Sun directly without protection.
+*ONLY* during totality may you look at the Sun directly without protection (note - it is then that you only see the silhouette of the moon, as well as the Sun's faint corona, but you aren't really looking at the Sun itself during Totality).
 Before (partial) or after totality (again, partial eclipse) you must use protection.
 "Eclipse Glasses" (about $1 each or less if bought in bulk, in advance) are commonly used.
 Else, solar projection methods or even a "cheese grater" can be used to see the partial phase.

 RECOMMENDED SOURCE FOR ECLIPSE GLASSES: